hazelcast/hazelcast/docs/design/sql/04-protocol.md

 ### 2.2 Query cancel

-Query cancel might be required for different reasons, such as user request, timeout, exception, participant leave.
-Any participant may request the cancellation of the query at any time.
+Query cancel might be required for different reasons, such as user request, timeout, exception, participant failure.
+Participants may request the cancellation of the query at any time.

 The `cancel` request is first sent from the cancel initiator to the query initiator.
 The query initiator then broadcasts the request to all participants.
 If the cancel initiator is the query initiator, then only the broadcast to participants is